Hosting a Gemini Server

 Create Symlinks

-Once Cargo has finished installing all of the required packages, symlink the executable to your $PATH.
+Once Cargo has finished installing all the required packages, symlink the executable to your $PATH.

 Using Agate's Built-In Installation Tool

-If you're running Ubuntu or Debian, use the Debian install script found in Agate's GitHub repository, under the tools/debian
+If you're running Ubuntu or Debian, use the Debian installation script found in Agate's GitHub repository, under the tools/debian folder.

 Configure the Gemini Service